Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.09.30 (BR)
+- Custom Council percentage: The anounce and conclusion messages will now follow the requirement.

+2024.09.29 (Frank Zago)
+- Fixed incorrect variable names in language files.

 2024.09.24 (BR)
 - Fixed a color setting bug.
 Sometimes when trying to change the color of an empire, the player's empire color would be changed instead!
 This could happen after an empire was eliminated.